 This can be a particularly good choice for homeowners who have gutters that are difficult to reach, or who no longer feel physically comfortable doing the job themselves.

 Gutter systems can last 20-30 years, but that doesn’t mean they’ll never need repairs.
 They may spring leaks over time and the spikes that hold them to the fascia board can work themselves loose.
-They may also need adjusting if the water is no longer draining well even when there are no obstructions.
+They may also need gutter maintenance and adjusting if the water is no longer draining well even when there are no obstructions.

-Guards and screens
+Guards and Screens

 There is no perfect way to keep gutter systems clean other than getting on a ladder and scooping out the leaves.
-However having a leaf guard installed reduces the amount of time spent on a ladder cleaning your gutters.
+However, having a leaf guard installed reduces the amount of time spent on a ladder cleaning your gutters.
 The type of leaf guard we recommend are called SureFlo Leaf Guard.
 This is a flat piece of aluminum that is drill pressed creating a smooth surface for debris to flow off of as and not be caught.
 Any debris that is left will dry and blow off with the wind.
-We prefer this type of leaf guard because it does not void the warranty of your shingles or new roof.
+We prefer this type of leaf guard because it does not void the warranty of your specialty shingles or new roof.
 Shingle warranties are voided if another product is inserted under the shingles.
 SureFlo provides the convenience of a leaf guard without voiding the warranty of your roof.